prpplague/pc-rom-tools/README.md

-# PCjrCart
+# PCjrStuff
-PCjrCart is a custom cartridge sowftare and hardware for IBM PCjr computer
+PCjrStuff is a custom sowftare and hardware for IBM PCjr computer under GPLv3 created by Shaos